ncrescenzio/ncrescenzio.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in Computational Mathematics at the [Department of Mathematics "Tullio Levi-Civita"](https://www.math.unipd.it/en/) of the [University of Padova](https://www.unipd.it/en/) working under the supervision of [Professor Antonia Larese](https://antonialarese.github.io/about/).
+Currently working at the [Department of Mathematics "Tullio Levi-Civita"](https://www.math.unipd.it/en/) of the [University of Padova](https://www.unipd.it/en/) under the supervision of [Professor Antonia Larese](https://antonialarese.github.io/about/).

 I received my Master degree in Mathematical Engineering at the University of Padova in 2021.